robb-broome/cards/README.md

 20 tests, 22 assertions, 0 failures, 0 errors, 0 skips

 ```
-##I Play with the different objects
+## Play with the different objects

 You can fire up the environment using:
 ```